Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases: Implementation Details of Sonar-TS

-To support shape-based retrieval, we implement SAX, which discretizes time series windows into string signatures.
-This transforms complex shape matching into efficient string operations (e.g., regex matching).

-\textbf{1.
-Piecewise Aggregate Approximation (PAA).} We first reduce the dimensionality of the raw time series sequence $C = \{c_1, \dots, c_n\}$ within a window into a vector of length $w$, denoted as $\bar{C} = \{\bar{c}_1, \dots, \bar{c}_w\}$.
+\paragraph{Morphological Tokens (SAX Implementation).} To support shape-based retrieval, we implement Symbolic Aggregate approXimation (SAX), transforming complex continuous shapes into discrete string signatures. \begin{enumerate} \item \textbf{Piecewise Aggregate Approximation (PAA).} We first reduce the dimensionality of the raw time series sequence $C = \{c_1, \dots, c_n\}$ within a window into a vector of length $w$, denoted as $\bar{C} = \{\bar{c}_1, \dots, \bar{c}_w\}$.
 The choice of $w$ adapts to the temporal granularity to preserve semantic interpretability: \begin{itemize} \item \textbf{Yearly View:} $w=12$, aligning with months. \item \textbf{Monthly View:} $w$ is dynamic, equal to the number of days in that specific month (e.g., 28, 30, or 31). \item \textbf{Daily View:} $w=24$, aligning with hours. \end{itemize} The $i$-th PAA coefficient is computed as the mean of the corresponding segment:

-\textbf{2.
-Symbolic Mapping.} The PAA vector $\bar{C}$ is Z-normalized to have a mean of zero and a standard deviation of one.
+\item \textbf{Symbolic Mapping.} The PAA vector $\bar{C}$ is Z-normalized to have a mean of zero and a standard deviation of one.
 We then map each coefficient $\bar{c}_i$ to a symbol $s_i$ from an alphabet $\Sigma$ of size $\alpha$ (in our implementation, $\alpha=5$, $\Sigma = \{'a', 'b', 'c', 'd', 'e'\}$).
 The mapping is defined by a set of breakpoints $\beta = \{\beta_0, \dots, \beta_{\alpha}\}$, which divide the area under the Normal distribution $N(0,1)$ into $\alpha$ equiprobable regions.
 The mapping function is: